mbdavid/LiteDB/src/content/docs/Indexes.md

 - When comparing documents, the values in the key-value pairs are compared in the order that they appear until a tie is broken.

-- When comparing arrays, every position in the arrays is compeared until a tie is broken.
+- When comparing arrays, every position is compeared until a tie is broken.

 - All numeric values are converted to `Decimal` before comparison.